Southern Lake District Discovery Tour

 - Fridge for medication can be supplied

-During your Discovery Tour you will have the opportunity to visit many fascinating places of interest.
-The following is a suggested programme, but your HF Holidays' leader may adjust it at their discretion, taking into account factors such as weather, local opening times, or other events.
+During your Discovery Tour you'll have the opportunity to visit many fascinating places.
+The following is our provisional programme, and your HF Holidays' leader may adjust it at their discretion, taking into account factors such as weather, local opening times, or other events.
 This holiday includes active sightseeing and you should expect to spend lots of time on your feet.

-Saturday: Arrival day
+4-night holiday: Arrival day

 You can check in to your room from 2.30pm onwards (best & better rooms from 1pm).
-Please join us for afternoon tea at 4pm.
-All guests are invited – we’ll introduce your leader and welcome you to your holiday.
+Please join us for afternoon tea.

 Ride on the Haverthwaite-to-Lakeside steam train before sailing to Bowness on the Windermere lake steamer.
 Then visit the internationally important icon of Arts and Craft architecture at Blackwell, with fine views overlooking England’s largest lake.
 Stroll amongst the magnificence of the Lakeland Horticultural Society’s gardens at Holehird.
 Experience the bustling atmosphere of the jewel in Lakeland’s crown at Ambleside, with its quirky, most-photographed 300-year old Bridge House.